mbrown98/mbrown98/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

 - 🤔 &nbsp; Full Stack Developer, constantly improving both my code and myself.
 - 🎓 &nbsp; Graduated from the University of Maryland.
-Advanced my tech career at Hack Reactor in NYC
+Advanced my tech career at Hack Reactor in NYC.
 - 💼 &nbsp; Working as an Application Developer at GeoMarvel.
 - ✍️ &nbsp; Enjoy sports, movies (MCU, SW, HP), and traveling